instructor-ai/instructor/docs/pipeline-example.md

-# Using the pipeline
+# Using the ChatCompletion pipeline

-The pipeapi is some syntactic sugar to help build prompts in a readable way that avoids having to remember best practices around wording and structure.
+The pipeline api is just syntactic sugar to help build prompts in a readable way that avoids having to remember best practices around wording and structure.
 Examples include adding tips, tagging data with xml, or even including the chain of thought prompt as an assistant message.

-### Example Pipeline
+## Example Pipeline

+Here we'll define a task to segment queries and add some more instructions via the prompt pipeline api.

+### Designing the schema

 ```python
 from openai_function_call import OpenAISchema, dsl